ZackKoh/recipe-notebook/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Redux is used to provide some memory management for the system.

 Material-UI was used to provide some basic styling to the application.

 In-app navigation is done via react-router

 Most recipes referenced come from allRecipes.com, with some slight modifications.

+The site can be accessed via https://zackkoh.github.io/recipe-notebook.